kiloreux/awesome-robotics/README.md

 General purpose indoor/outdoor 3D simulator.

 [**Carmen**](http://carmen.sourceforge.net/)
 CARMEN is an open-source collection of software for mobile robot control.
-CARMEN is modular software designed to provide basic navigation pri matives including: base and sensor control, logging, obstacle avoidance, localization, path planning, and mapping.
+CARMEN is modular software designed to provide basic navigation primitives including: base and sensor control, logging, obstacle avoidance, localization, path planning, and mapping.

 [**Peekabot**](http://www.peekabot.org/)
 Peekabot is a real-time, networked 3D visualization tool for robotics, written in C++.
 Its purpose is to simplify the visualization needs faced by a roboticist daily.